efekarakus/efekarakus-blog/_posts/2020-07-26-data-and-go-package-design.md

 \- David Parnas [[2]](#2)

-This post explores how to make Go packages more flexible by showing how to vend data types from packages.
+This post explores design patterns around _data_ types to make our Go packages more flexible.
+Interfaces are out of scope.

 ### Consider multiple named return values over small structs